tylercrompton/streams/README.rst

 It turns out that you can apply the Shanks transformation to the sequence multiple times.
 You can do this as many times as you want.
-Due to restrictions in Python, there is a practical limit to how many times you can can do this before causing a stack overflow, but we won't meet that limit in this example.
+Due to restrictions in Python, there exists a practical limit to how many times you can can do this before causing a stack overflow, but we won't meet that limit in this example.

 Next, let's create a tableau of successive transformations.
-In other words, we'll create a stream of streams.
-Each successive stream will be the transformation applied to the previous stream.
+In other words, we'll create a stream of streams such that each successive stream will be the transformation applied to the previous stream.

 ::